shaunfowler/superior-prospects/packages/superior-prospects-client/README.md

 `yarn build`

-> To rebuild only the app image, run: `docker build -t shaunfowler/sp_client -f Dockerfile .`
+> To rebuild only the app image, run: `docker build -t shaunfowler/superior-prospects-client -f Dockerfile .`

 ## Run

 `yarn start`

-or

-`docker run shaunfowler/sp_client`

 Access the app at `http://localhost:3000`.